keisku/kubectl-explore/README.md

 ## Usage

 ```
-This command fuzzy-finds the explanation the field from supported API resources.
+Fuzzy-find the field to explain from all API resources.

 Fields are identified via a simple JSONPath identifier:
 	<type>.<fieldName>[.<fieldName>]